Skip to main content

 • Jardiance helps treat Type 2 diabetes by increasing the amount of blood sugar excreted through the kidneys, while Januvia helps treat Type 2 diabetes by triggering the release of insulin.

-• Though both of these diabetes medications are effective, Jardiance has a higher risk of side effects.
+• Though both of these diabetes medications are effective, Jardiance has a higher risk of side effects as well as more significant drug interactions.

 “Jardiance and Januvia are two different medications for the treatment of Type 2 diabetes,” says Jodie Pepin, Pharm.D., the clinical pharmacy program director at Harbor Health.
 “They are from two different classes of medications that have two distinct mechanisms of action.”